+6186952489

 Source Wikipedia.org – Vehicles were never the treasure, but Steve is right – the kids loved seeing the staff rolling/lifting the cars.

-But the clues veered off to be a sweatshirt.
-The treasure went all of the way down to 2½ points, and was won by the unit of Daniel.
-Camp sold a sweatshirt with Snoopy holding a Camp Pennant.
-These were replicated as “retro sweatshirts” a few years back.
+But the clues veer off to a shirt or sweatshirt.
+The treasure went all of the way down to 2 ½ points.
+It was won by Daniel.

 The Treasure…Why is there a 1958 VW Bug in the Dining Hall?

-A canoe or a paddle – quite a long haul to the Dining Hall.
+A canoe or a paddle – quite a long haul to the dining hall.

 A life jacket.